xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 of block-structured AMR algorithms for solving systems of partial differential equations (PDE's) and other algorithms that require structured mesh and/or particle discretizations.
-We will begin with an overview of block-structured AMR, including several different time-stepping strategies, and then discuss the features of AMReX we might want to use to solve a multiphysics problem on machines from laptops to supercomputers.
+We will begin with an overview of block-structured AMR, and then discuss the features of AMReX we might want to use to solve a multiphysics problem on machines from laptops to supercomputers.
 Hands-on exercises will include passive scalar advection with time-dependent adaptivity,  the use of native linear